borg-ml/blu/README.md

-# Blu: a Lua/Luau superset runtime in Rust
+# Blu: A language extending Lua with a fast Rust runtime

 Blu is a fast, embeddable Lua/Luau superset language and runtime written in Rust.
 It is built for deeply extensible native applications.
 Its default `blu`